ramdeshmukh3003/Counter_App/README.md

-# Port_Folio
+# Counter_App

-It is Parallax Effect Website.It has been made using HTML and CSS.In this Website,when you scroll down , you will see one image override on another image and after text image will be changed . this concept is likely based on concept of Relative Motion.
+It is Counter App Website.It has been made using HTML , CSS and JavaScript .
+In this App , there are two turns(one for O and other for X). both turns are played by user ,because It is Simple Javascript project . you can reset your game by playing both sides .

 ## Authors

 - [@ramdeshmukh3003](https://www.github.com/ramdeshmukh3003)